 These measurements are needed for a better understanding how anthropogenic emissions of the greenhouse gas CO2 influence climate and the ocean’s role in the system.
 To date the oceans have absorbed around 40% of past emissions of CO2, this has a buffering effect on the atmospheric concentration of the gas but is also changing the chemistry of the ocean.

-Absorption of CO2 is causing a gradual increase in the pH of the oceans, a phenomenon called ocean acidification.
+Absorption of CO2 is causing a gradual decrease in the pH of the oceans, a phenomenon called ocean acidification.
 This is having an adverse effect having on many important marine species such as corals, oysters, crabs and plankton, and due to the unprecedented rate of acidification they may not have time to evolve mechanisms to cope with the changing chemistry of the ocean.

 This programme builds upon the work of the AMT4SentinelFRM programme which made reference measurements at sea to calibrate and ensure the quality of data from the Sentinel satellites.
 This enables us to use the data from the satellites with confidence to address large scale issues and scientific questions on the effects of climate change in the global ocean that have a direct bearing on societal issues that humankind will face in the coming decades.

 AMT4OceanSatFlux is funded by the European Space Agency and is led by Plymouth Marine Laboratory, and involves scientists from the University of Southampton, The University of Exeter and the Institut Français de Recherche pour l’Exploration de la Mar, Plouzane, France (IFREMER).